jadsonjs/gitlab-flow/README.md

    - Create a new local branch for the task and periodically **push a branch of the same name on the server**
    - When the task is finished, **request a Merge Request** for the master branch
-   - When the submited changes were reviews / approves, merge they with the master branch
+   - When the submitted changes were reviewed/approved, merge them with the master branch
-   - Once in the master, the code must be **integrated into company's internal environments** branches, until reaching the production branch.
+   - Once in the master, the code must be **integrated into the company's internal environments** branches, until reaching the production branch.
    - When being merged into the master, **delete the branch** where the task was developed leaving the repository more organized.

 ### Advantages